orbitalflower/orbitalflower.github.io/_posts/2018-03-12-how-to-play-all-metal-gear.md

 Solid_ series will simply be to purchase both volumes of the _Master Collection_, followed by _Ground Zeroes_ and _Phantom Pain_, on the current
 platform of your preference.
 I can gladly say that this guide is now obsolete.
+-->

+**UPDATE (August 2026)**: With the release of the _Metal Gear Solid Master Collection Vol. 2_, the entire main-line _Metal Gear Solid_ series is now available on modern platforms, making this guide obsolete.
+It will remain up for historic reference.

+The current best way to experience the _Metal Gear Solid_ series is simply to buy the _Master Collection_ Vol.1 and 2, _MGS5: Ground Zeroes_, and _MGSV: The
+Phantom Pain_.

+- _Master Collection_ Vol.1 contains _MGS1_, _MGS2, and _MGS3_, and is available
+  for Windows, PS4, PS5, Xbox Series X/S, and Nintendo Switch.
+- _Master Collection_ Vol.2 contains _MGS4_ and _Peace Walker_, and is available
+  for Windows, PS5, Xbox series X/S, and Nintendo Switch 2.
+- _MGS5: Ground Zeroes_ and _MGSV: The Phantom Pain_ are available for Windows,
+  PS3, PS4, Xbox 360, and Xbox One; and for PS5 and Xbox Series X/S by
+  backward-compatibility.

 ## The main series